kcsf/MCP-ObsidianCognee/README.md

 Obsidian MCP Tools enables AI applications like Claude Desktop to securely access and work with your Obsidian vault through the Model Context Protocol (MCP).
 MCP is an open protocol that standardizes how AI applications can interact with external data sources and tools while maintaining security and user control. [^2]

+This plugin consists of two parts:
+1. An Obsidian plugin that adds MCP capabilities to your vault
+2. A local MCP server that handles communication with AI applications

-When you install this plugin, it sets up a local MCP server that acts as a secure bridge between your Obsidian vault and MCP-compatible AI applications.
-This means AI assistants can read your notes, execute templates, and perform semantic searches - but only with your explicit permission and without requiring direct access to your vault. [^3]
+When you install this plugin, it will help you set up both components.
+The MCP server acts as a secure bridge between your vault and AI applications like Claude Desktop.
+This means AI assistants can read your notes, execute templates, and perform semantic searches - but only when you allow it and only through the server's secure API.
+The server never gives AI applications direct access to your vault files. [^3]

 > **Privacy Note**: When using Claude Desktop with this plugin, your conversations with Claude are not used to train Anthropic's models by default. [^1]